wireapp/wire-docs/src/how-to/administrate/wire-utility-tool.md

 ### Purpose

 The Wire Utility Tool is a specialized debugging container designed to provide comprehensive monitoring, troubleshooting, and operational capabilities for Wire's backend infrastructure.
-It serves as a standardized toolkit for SRE teams, developers, and DevOps engineers working with Wire services in an air-gapped environment.
+It serves as a standardized toolkit for SRE teams, developers, and DevOps engineers working with Wire services in an offline environment.

 ### Key Features